 There is no doubt that Egypt is the country dreamed of by many travelers.
 A special country for its history, embodied in its architecture, its culture and its people.
 So full of contrasts that it does not leave indifferent: the monotony of the desert that breaks with the majesty of the pyramids and the arid landscapes as a whole that ends in the fertile lands of the Nile.
 All this without forgetting the immense cultural differences that separates us, despite of sharing the same Mediterranean Sea.

 Egypt is the destination par excellence of many and the most longed for by others.
 There are travelers on who do not dare to visit it and others who, instead, repeat every several years.
+If this is your first trip to Egypt, we suggest investing in a guided 14 day Egypt tour so you can soak up all the sites and information possible.
 There is much to know in Egypt, but what you cannot miss are these must-sees of Egypt that we tell you now in Travel and Exchange, focusing the trip in three stages: from Cairo, from Luxor and from Aswan, which are also the three most important airports in the country.

 The Giza Plateau

 Number 1 and the most obvious.
 To speak of Egypt is to immediately think of these immense architectural works, studied for decades, full of mysticism and keys to the civilization of Ancient Egypt, which was unified in 3150 BC, under the mandate of the first pharaoh, and ended in 31 a.
 C. with annexation to the Roman Empire.

 The most emblematic monuments of this civilization are the three pyramids of the Giza necropolis, built by the pharaohs of Dynasty IV: Cheops (Jufu), Chephren (Jafra) and Micerino (Menkaura).
 How not to visit the Great Pyramid (Pyramid of Cheops) which, in addition, is the only wonder that endures of the seven of the Ancient World.